 NOTE: if Active Directory or OpenLDAP is running on your network, you do not need to recreate the network's users or groups.
-Instead, import the existing account information into FreeNAS® using Services → Active Directory or Services → LDAP.
+Instead, import the existing account information into FreeNAS® using Services → Directory Services →Active Directory or Services → Directory Services → LDAP.

 This section describes how to create a group and assign it user accounts.
 The next section will describe how to create user accounts.

-If you click Groups → View Groups, you will see a screen similar to Figure 3.2c:
+If you click Groups → View Groups, you will see a screen similar to Figure 3.2a:

-All groups that came with the operating system will be listed.
-Each group has an entry indicating the group ID, group name, and whether or not it is a built-in group which was installed with FreeNAS®.
+Each group has an entry indicating the group ID, group name, whether or not it is a built-in group which was installed with FreeNAS®, and whether or not the group's members are allowed to use sudo.
 If you click a group entry, a Members button will appear.
 Click this button to view and modify that group's membership.

-f you click the Add Group button, you will see the screen shown in Figure 3.2d.
+f you click the Add Group button, you will see the screen shown in Figure 3.2b.
 Table 3.2a summarizes the available options when creating a group.